If the wiring in your home is old, we will rewire it so that it is safe and meets the Decent Homes Standard.

 You will have a fully working electrical system at the end of the first day but work will take up to 5 days to complete.

-Once wiring installation is complete any minor work such as replacing skirting boards and tidying up will take place.
+Once the wiring installation is complete any minor work such as replacing skirting boards and tidying up will take place.

 Decoration after rewiring